 The Chimney Rock

 To reach the top of Chimney Rock, you’ll have to drive up to the base of the monument.
 From there, you have two options.
-For those looking for little to no walking, the best way is to take the elevator to the top.
+The best way for those looking for little to no walking is to take the elevator to the top.